Ema Banner

 time.sleep(1)

 This example defines a function job we want to run every 10 seconds.
 We then use schedule.every(10).seconds.do(job) to schedule this function to run every 10 seconds.
-Finally, we use while True: to continuously run the schedule.run_pending() function checks if any scheduled jobs need to be run and run them if necessary.
+Finally, we use while True: to continuously run the schedule.run_pending() function to check if any scheduled jobs need to be run and run them if necessary.

 This code is much cleaner and easier to read than using a while loop.
 Also, it’s easier to modify the code to schedule multiple jobs or change an existing job’s schedule.